 McGee Creek: July 14.
 Elevation three inches below normal, water 87 and clear.
 Largemouth bass fair on Carolina-rigged soft plastic baits, H & H spinnerbaits at 2-12 ft. and fair on shad colored topwater lures in

-schooling bass in open water early and late.
+Page 2 of 3 - schooling bass in open water early and late.
 Crappie fair to good on minnows 10-18 ft. over cedar brush piles.
 Report submitted by Larry Luman, game warden stationed in Atoka County.

 Murray: July 16.
 Elevation 4-5 ft. below normal, water 86 and clear.
 Largemouth bass good on soft plastic baits, worms, Slugos, topwater lures and spooks early, late evening and at night.
 White bass fair on topwater